 All nationalities who are legal residents in Singapore, who need to make single-entry essential travel including for business and official purposes in Malaysia

 Singapore-Malaysian border is open only for essential travel but there are on-going negotiations to speed up the reopening of crossings between these 2 neighboring countries.
-Here you have the restrictions.
+For more information on requirements to cross the Singapore-Malaysia border check My Travel Pass.

 Malaysia and Singapore’s border